ravitejajasti/ravitejajasti/README.md

 ## 🚀 About Me
 My journey in software development began with a curiosity about how code transforms into dynamic and visual designs.
 I started with HTML and CSS to design email templates and static web pages.
-Eventually, I learnt Python and its popular frameworks such as DJANGO, Flask, Pandas, Plotly, Seaborn etc. I have used these packages/frameworks to automate repetitive tasks and build projects like the ones mentioned below.
+Eventually, I learnt Python and its popular frameworks such as DJANGO, Flask, Pandas, Plotly, Seaborn, Zeep, NLP/ML - NLTK, pyTorch, Sci-kit Learn etc. I have used these packages/frameworks to automate repetitive tasks, interact with SOAP/Rest APIs, built custom python packages and projects like the ones mentioned below.

 ### Web Applications
 1. Plant Nursery Ecommerce application  - HEROKU CLOUD/ AWS ElasticBeanstalk, DJANGO